eapost/RLabs/README.md

 In this assignment we will work with the dataset mtcars.
 The dataset can be loaded with data(mtcars) and can be viewed through the data viewer with fix(mtcars).
 To get a short description of the dataset and the variables in it, type ?mtcars.
 Once the dataset is loaded, you can extract each variable and assign it to a new object by means of the $ operator, as in:

-Assign variable mpg of mtcars to X
+Assign variable mpg of mtcars to X:

 X <- mtcars$mpg

 Tasks: